 - 1. Ensure that NFC is enabled on the device. - 2.
-Ensure that Bluetooth is enabled on both devices.

-- 3. Place the Ring Scanner in Human Interface Device (HID) mode.
+Ensure that Bluetooth is enabled on both devices. - 3.
+Ensure that the Bluetooth device to discover is in discoverable mode. - 4.
+Ensure that the two devices are within 10 meters (32.8 feet) of one another. - 5.
+Place the Ring Scanner in Human Interface Device (HID) mode.
 If the Ring Scanner is already in HID mode, skip to step 6. - a) Remove the battery from the Ring Scanner. - b) Press and hold the Restore key. - c) Install the battery onto the Ring Scanner. - d) Keep holding the Restore key for about five seconds until a chirp is heard and the Scan LEDs flash green. - e) Scan the barcode below to place the Ring Scanner in HID mode.

-Figure 27 Bluetooth HID Barcode
+Figure 30 Bluetooth HID Barcode

-- 4. Remove the battery from the Ring Scanner. - 5.
-Re-install the battery into the Ring Scanner. - 6.
-Align the NFC icon on the Ring Scanner with the NFC icon on the device.
+- 6. Remove the battery from the Ring Scanner. - 7.
+Re-install the battery into the Ring Scanner. - 8.
+Align the NFC icon on the Ring Scanner with the NFC antenna on the device.